 If transmitters are used according to the regulations of the 868.300 MHz SRD/ISM band, a so-called "Duty Cycle" of 1% per hour for each transmitter must not be exceeded.
-Permanent transmitters such as radio earphones are not allowed.

-For conventional applications, it must be ensured that the PTM 215 or PTM 210 radio device is not operated more than 6000 times within one hour (one operation: energy bow is pressed and released).
+It must be ensured that the push button transmitter module is not operated more than 6000 times within one hour (one operation: energy bow is pressed and released).
 Within this calculation, the extraordinary short telegram length is considered including three sub-telegrams.
-Also a tolerance of 5% in the telegram length is included.
+A tolerance of 5% in the telegram length is included.